LSU football looks to University epidemiologists for guidance, innovation on COVID-19 testing

 A testing advancement lies right in the team’s backyard, whether the team will use it or not.

-“Dr. Cormier’s test would be the way to go,” Ed Trapido said.

-Trapido is a professor of epidemiology at the LSU School of Public Health.
+“Dr. Cormier’s test would be the way to go,” Ed Trapido, a professor of epidemiology at the LSU School of Public Health, said.

 “If you can be tested daily,” he said, “and then, based on the results of the test, the individual isolates if they test positive, then yes, it could be contained.
 It’s not going to be easy, but it could be contained.
 The problem is that people aren’t going to be tested every day, and even the best of tests will miss some.”